wilsonmar/wilsonmar.github.io/_posts/2016-05-16-windows-10-client-config.md

 TODO: PowerShell script to automate these manual commands.

-NOTE: 64-bit programs install to C:\Program Files.<br />
+NOTE: 64-bit programs install to "C:\Program Files" on 64-bit machines.<br />
-Older 32-bit programs install to C:\(x86) Program Files.
+Older 32-bit programs install to "C:\Program Files (x86)".

+Apps on a 32-bit computer cannot use all 4 GB (RAM) memory installed because of memory used by video cards, network cards, sound cards, and other devices.

 ## No machine?
 Use AWS Workspaces

-This is a hands-on tutorial on a super easy way to spin up server instances in the cloud using
+Quickly spin up server instances in the cloud using <strong>Amazon's Workspaces</strong>.
-<strong>Amazon's Workspaces</strong>.

-1. Login to the console.
+1. Login to the console:

-   <a target="_blank" href="https://console.aws.amazon.com">https://console.aws.amazon.com</a>
+   <a target="_blank" href="https://console.aws.amazon.com/">https://console.aws.amazon.com</a>

 1. If you don't have an account that's less than a year old so you can use free small instances, click "Create a new AWS account" to use an email not used before.